 Heap is a customer analytics tool that automatically captures every user interaction with your website or app.
 Once installed on a website, Heap will automatically track every pageview, click, form submission, and more.
 From there, the owner of the website can use Heap to perform many different kinds of aggregations over different subsets of the raw data.

 For each event definition, the corresponding partial index makes it very fast to retrieve all matching events because the index contains exactly the events that satisfy the definition.
-If you want to learn more about how we use partial indexes, you should read our blog post on how we index our data which goes more in depth.
+If you want to learn more about how we use partial indexes, you should read our blog post which goes more in depth.

 Problem: Unusually High CPU Usage